 At the beginning of industrialisation, we didn’t care much about anything other than going forward at full throttle.
 Driving, riding (cars), and flying seemed way important to us back then than subtle environmental changes.
 Restrictions or red flags seemed un-important when compared to the giant leaps we were making in various sectors.
 However, effects of using fossil fuels are not so subtle now.
 Changing climate, increasing environmental heat, escalating CO2 emissions- all of these have reminded us of our past mistakes and now we are starting to make changes- little by little.

-Besides, when after centuries of development, 1.6 billion people still do not have access to electricity; it is unequivocally time to change the energy source.
+Besides, when after centuries of development, 1.6 billion people (in the world) still do not have access to electricity; it is unequivocally time to change the energy source.

 In such a situation, the merit of generating and utilizing sustainable, clean energy has received attention.
 But, before accepting Renewable energy as the suitable replacement for our conventional energy sources, let us try to analyse- why Renewable energy?